 - Post Announcements relating to real world connections to the course.

 - Reach out to students who are struggling in the early days.
 LEARN allows you to check if students have logged into your course.

-- Let students know when they can expect feedback on their assignments in the Dropbox.
+- Let students know when they can expect feedback on their assignments.
 You can provide your feedback in text or in audio.

 - Provide meaningful feedback on students’ work in clear, concise language that students can use for the next time.

 - Encourage students to complete the end-of-course evaluation.